A call to action for junior cycle history students!

 Consider a controversial issue in history from more than one perspective.
 Use this template to guide your work.
 [Examples: Signing of the Anglo-Irish Treaty 1921, Dropping the atomic bomb, Opening of Croke Park to other sports]

-A time capsule is a collection of sources, usually intended as a method of communication with future people.
+A time capsule is a collection of sources, usually intended as a method of communication with people in the future.
 As part of junior cycle history, create your very own time capsule.
 Your capsule will take the form of an A3 size envelope.
 Items for the capsule may include:

 > A letter to your future self > Photographs - Family/Classmates/Local sites > Newspaper/Magazine Articles > Coins > Cinema Tickets > Text of an Interview > Bucket List > Questionnaire responses > Train Timetable > Compilation CD > Class Test > Top 10 Lists - Songs/Films/Books/Celebrities > A Postage Stamp > A Diary of One Week in Your Life